-Recent studies show that most Canadians are uncomfortable with discussing their finances, wills and estate planning with their parents, families, and even professionals:
+Recent studies show that most Canadians are uncomfortable with talking about estate planning, finances and wills with their parents, families, and even professionals:

 - 47% of Canadians have never brought up the subject of inheritance with the people they want to leave money to

 - 79% have not consulted a financial advisor about the tax implications of wealth left behind